hirobo/world-earthquake/README.md

 gcloud compute scp $GOOGLE_APPLICATION_CREDENTIALS <user_name>@<vm_instance_name>:/tmp/key.json --zone=<zone_of_vm>
 ```

-Now, prefect agent is ready to work for flows!
+Now, the prefect agent is ready to work for flows!

 #### 4.4 Run the flows on the Prefect Cloud